 (CNN) — If you're about to travel and due for a Delta flight sometime soon, you might notice something new.

-Fashion designer and "Project Runway" judge Zac Posen has designed new uniforms for Delta employees, which will debut on the ground and in the air on May 29, 2018.
+Fashion designer and "Project Runway" judge Zac Posen has designed new uniforms for Delta employees, which debuted on the ground and in the air on May 29, 2018.

 From fashion runway to airport runway

 Real Delta employees model their new Posen-designed outfits.

 It has been over a decade since the uniforms for Delta Air Lines employees were revamped, but the three-year redesign process is finally over.
 Posen not only brought his design aesthetic and creativity to the new uniforms, he literally put himself in the shoes of the 60,000 Delta employees across various roles such as flight attendant, Sky club concierge and gate agent.

 Ekrem Dimbiloglu, director of Delta's uniform program, tells CNN Travel that "[the employees] are the people that make Delta better.
 You fly Delta because of the employees; so we wanted to make sure [they] look and feel great."